omarmujahidgithub/comment-remover/README.md

 ## Features
 This extension provides three distinct commands to give you full control over your code's comments:

 🧹 Remove All Comments & Docstrings: A total clean-up.
 This command strips every # comment and """...""" docstring from the active Python file, leaving only functional code.
+(Ctrl+Alt+/)

 ✨ Remove Comments (Keep Docstrings): A surgical removal.
 This command removes all # comments (both full-line and inline) but intelligently preserves your important function and class docstrings.
+(Ctrl+Alt+I)

 📋 Copy Without Comments & Docstrings: A clipboard-ready command.
 This cleans the entire file by removing all comments and docstrings and then copies the result directly to your clipboard without modifying the open file.
+(Ctrl+Alt+C)

 ## Demonstration
 Here’s a quick look at the "Remove All" command in action.